ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/taxii/taxii_2.1.rst

 Available Parameters
 --------------------

-`Parameters <https://docs.oasis-open.org/cti/taxii/v2.1/cs01/taxii-v2.1-cs01.html#_Toc31107517>`_ included in common STIX™ 2.1 frameworks are supported for the API endpoints listed in the preceding.
+`Parameters <https://docs.oasis-open.org/cti/taxii/v2.1/cs01/taxii-v2.1-cs01.html#_Toc31107517>`_ included in common STIX™ 2.1 frameworks are supported for the API endpoints listed in the preceding table.

 Example Requests and Responses
 ------------------------------